 If you can’t find a session, there may be a number of reasons for this.
 We’ll cover each one here along with the steps you can take to resolve them.

-Were you part of a trial Team workspace, where the trial is now over?
-The session may be under a suspended team - if you were in the trial period of the Team plan which is now over, then your session may still remain in the suspended team workspace.
-The team admin should either upgrade to the Team plan or cancel the Team through the ‘Account & Billing tab of the Team settings
+Were you part of a trial Pro subscription, where the trial is now over?
+The session may be under a suspended workspace - if you were in the trial period of the Pro plan which is now over, then your session may still remain in the suspended workspace.
+The workspace admin should either upgrade to the Pro plan or cancel the Workspace through the ‘Account & Billing tab of their Workspace settings

 Do you have multiple SessionLab accounts?
 If you’ve signed up to SessionLab with your email address, but upon returning you signed up using one of the third party authentication options (e.g. logging in with LinkedIn) - then you’ll have two separate accounts in SessionLab.
 If you get in touch with us, we can help you confirm which accounts you have with us